Matching Gifts: The Ultimate Q&A Guide for Fundraisers

 Matching gifts are essentially free money.
 They let donors maximize the impact of their gifts without reaching back into their own pockets.
 As a result, nonprofits can double or even triple their donation revenue.

-2. How do matching gifts work?
+2. How do matching gifts differ from matching grants?

 - The individual checks to see if their employer will match their donation.
+Many companies have specific guidelines for matching gifts, such as minimum and maximum donation amounts, eligible nonprofits, and deadlines for submitting requests.

 - The employer verifies the donation with the nonprofit.
+Once the donor submits the request, the employer verifies the donation and ensures it meets their program criteria.

 Match Ratios